Butt Implants Los Angeles, CA

-Is your buttock too small?
-Is your buttock not round?
-Is your buttock droopy?
+Is your butt too small?
+Is your butt not round?
+Is your butt droopy?
 Are your hips too small?
 Have you had butt implant surgery before and are not happy with the results?
-Did you have buttock implants removed and are left deformed?
+Did you have butt implants removed and feel deformed?
 Did you have a fat transfer or Brazilian buttlift procedure and are not satisfied?
 Dr. Hughes can certainly help with any number of butt implant options with his office and surgical center in Los Angeles and Beverly Hills.

 If any of these things bother you, Dr. Hughes has a solution for you.
 Dr. Hughes offers a wide array of buttock and hip augmentation procedures, and he will have something that will suit any frame.

-Dr. Hughes performs hundreds of buttock augmentations each year for patients from around the world.
-Come in for a consultation to be evaluated or send pictures through this website.
+Dr. Hughes performs hundreds of butt augmentations each year for patients from around the world.
+Come in for a consultation to be evaluated or send pictures through this website and receive consultation through email.
 Dr. Hughes can even assist you through Skype consultations.

 Dr. Hughes places implants within the muscle to minimize being able to feel or see the implants.
 This creates a much more natural result.
 The intramuscular placement also reduces the risk for capsular contracture and sciatic nerve damage.
 The main problem with butt implants in general is that some patients think that they are too hard or they look fake.
 Much of this concern is unwarranted with a butt implant specialist such as Dr. Hughes who can make the result look natural.